 Line 1 – Rent

-Rent expense includes, in addition to rent paid for leased properties, an estimated amount that represents “rent” for properties owned and occupied by the company.
+Rent expense includes, in addition to rent paid for leased properties, an estimated amount that represents “rent” for properties owned and occupied by the reporting entity.
 Report the offset to this amount as investment income.
 Net rents received for property under sublease against rent expense.

-Include: Rent for all premises occupied by the company, including any adequate rent for occupancy of its own buildings, in whole or in part, except to the extent that allocation to other expense classifications on a functional basis is permitted and used.
+Include: Rent for all premises occupied by the reporting entity, including any adequate rent for occupancy of its own buildings, in whole or in part, except to the extent that allocation to other expense classifications on a functional basis is permitted and used.

 Expenses incurred as tenant for light, heat, water, fuel, interest, taxes, building maintenance, alterations and service, etc.